nbd-wtf/poncho/README.md

 ### Building the statically-linked binary

 You'll need [podman](https://podman.io) (or Docker should be similar, but I don't know anything about this).
-So we'll build a container image that will compile libuv and libsecp256k1 then produce a poncho binary executable that is standalone, independent and statically linked and you don't have to touch Java ever in your life again.
+So we'll build a container image that will compile libuv and libsecp256k1 then produce a poncho binary executable that is standalone, independent, and statically linked and you don't have to touch Java ever in your life again.

 ```
 podman build . -t poncho-builder